 Beginnings in America

-In North America. early on, Carolinians grew tomatoes on their plantations, while the citizens of New Orleans relished the tomato as much as their relatives back in France.
+In North America, early on, Carolinians grew tomatoes on their plantations, while the citizens of New Orleans relished the tomato as much as their relatives back in France did.
 Cajuns used it in their gumbos and jambalayas and by 1779 had invented the all-purpose ketchup.
 Their French kinfolk in Maine combined tomatoes with local seafood.
 In 1812 a recipe for tomato ketchup was published by ex-colonist James Mease living in Nova Scotia.

-A famous Virginian, Thomas Jefferson, a noted Francophile and experimental farmer, grew tomatoes at his Monticello farm and served them fresh with “French fries” dosed with plentiful French wine.
-In 1781 he included tomatoes among the common vegetable found in Virginia gardens in his Notes on the State of Virginia, and he grows them in his own garden at Monticello in 1809 when he retired from public service.
+A famous Virginian, noted Francophile and experimental farmer, Thomas Jefferson, grew tomatoes at his Monticello farm and served them fresh with “French fries” dosed with plentiful French wine.
+In 1781 he included tomatoes among the common vegetable found in Virginia gardens in his Notes on the State of Virginia, and he grows them in his own Monticello garden in 1809 after he retired from public service.
 Tomato recipes from Monticello include gumbos, preserves, pickles, and omelets.
 Jefferson must also have had a taste for Italian cooking, for it’s alleged he smuggled a pasta machine into the country.
 Jefferson's cousin, Mary Randolph, included a recipe for ketchup in her 1824 published cookbook The Virginia Housewife.

 But in New England suspicions about the fruit's toxicity lingered.
-It’s reported that in 1802 an Italian painter who tried to make extra spending cash by selling tomatoes failed to convince citizens of Salem, Mass., to even taste the fruit.
-When in 1820, Colonel Robert Gibbon Johnson, scion of a well-known Salem, NJ, family and reputed friend of George Washington, announced he intended to consume a full bushel of tomatoes on the front steps of the Courthouse, his own doctor predicted, “The foolish colonel will foam and froth at the mouth and double over with appendicitis.
+It’s reported that in 1802 an Italian painter who tried to make extra spending cash by selling tomatoes failed to convince citizens of Salem, Mass. to even taste the fruit.
+According to popular legend, in 1820, Colonel Robert Gibbon Johnson, scion of a well-known Salem NJ family and reputed friend of George Washington, announced he intended to consume a full bushel of tomatoes on the front steps of the Courthouse.
+His own doctor predicted, “The foolish colonel will foam and froth at the mouth and double over with appendicitis.
 All that oxalic acid, in one dose, and you're dead.
 If the Wolf Peach is too ripe and warmed by the sun, he'll be exposing himself to brain fever.
 Should he, by some unlikely chance, survive, I must warn him that the skin...will stick to his stomach and cause cancer.”
 It's said a large crowd gathered to watch the Colonel enjoy what they were convinced would be his last meal.
-But seeing that he did not immediately keel over dead, they cheered vociferously while he finished the bushel and the firemen’s band struck up a peppy song.
-Some historians cast doubt on the veracity of Colonel Gibbon's tomato eating anecdote, but fact or fiction, after 1820 publications in the region such as The Cook's Own Book (1832), and the Shaker Gardener's Manual (1843) began including tomato recipes.
-Tomato seeds now had value and The Landreth Seed Company, established in 1784 and noted for George Washington once having had a past-due account there, began offering them for sell.
+But seeing that he did not immediately keel over dead, they cheered vociferously while he finished the bushel, and the firemen’s band struck up a peppy song.
+Most historians cast doubt on the veracity of Colonel Gibbon's tomato eating anecdote, but fact or fiction, after 1820 publications in the region such as The Cook's Own Book (1832), and the Shaker Gardener's Manual (1843) began including tomato recipes.
+Tomato seeds now had commercial value and the Landreth Seed Company, established in 1784 and noted for George Washington once having had a past-due account there, began offering them for sell.

-During the Colonial Period and up until the Civil war, the most commonly grown tomato variety was Early Large Red.
-It was grown by the Shakers of Hancock, Mass. in the 1830's and was included in Fearing Burr's 1865 book, Field and Garden Vegetables of America.
-The sweet, richly flavored. tough-skinned tomatoes were mostly used for soups, ketchup, and sauces.
+During the Colonial Period and up until the Civil war, the most commonly grown tomato variety was Early Large Red . a.k.a.
+Large Red.
+It was grown by the Shakers of Hancock, Mass. in the 1830's and is found listed in the 1843 Shaker seed catalog at New Lebanano, NY.
+Large Red was included in Fearing Burr's 1865 book, Field and Garden Vegetables of America.
+The sweet, richly flavored, tough-skinned tomatoes were mostly used for soups, ketchup, and sauces.